MinghuiChen43/awesome-deep-phenomena/README.md

 ### Others: 2024

+- On the Geometry of Deep Learning. [[paper]](https://arxiv.org/abs/2408.04809)
+  - Randall Balestriero, Ahmed Imtiaz Humayun, Richard Baraniuk.
+  - Key Word: Geometry.
+  - <details><summary>Digest</summary> This paper explores the mathematical foundations of deep learning, focusing on the connection between deep networks and function approximation using affine splines (piecewise linear functions).
+It reviews recent work on the geometrical properties of deep networks, particularly how they tessellate input space, demonstrating how this perspective can enhance our understanding and optimization of deep networks.

 - Understanding Finetuning for Factual Knowledge Extraction. [[paper]](https://arxiv.org/abs/2406.14785)
   - Gaurav Ghosal, Tatsunori Hashimoto, Aditi Raghunathan.
   - Key Word: Fine-Tuning; Factual Knowledge.